ArcanaFramework/arcana/docs/source/adding_formats.rst

 their own :class:`.FileGroup` subclass:

 * :class:`.File` - single files
-* :class:`.FileWithSidecars` - files with headers or side cars
+* :class:`.FileWithSidecars` - files with side car files (e.g. separate headers)
-* :class:`.Directory` - directories with arbitrary contents
+* :class:`.Directory` - directories with specific contents

 New format classes should extend one of these classes or an existing file format class (or both) as they include methods to interact with the data